trepel/coolstore-ionic1-example-app/automation/python-jenkins/README.md

 ## How to use pipeline jobs

 After pipelie jobs are successfully created, trigger 'Configure Jenkins' pipeline first.
-The restart of Jenkins might be required afterwards.
-Then continue deploying Aerogear Digger and Coolstore MSA - order does not matter here.
+Correction of some plugin versions and restart of Jenkins might be required afterwards.
+Then continue by deploying Aerogear Digger and Coolstore MSA - order does not matter here.
 As a last step trigger 'Build Coolstore Mobile App'.

 Android binary (.apk) is stored in Jenkins as Last Successful Artifact.
-You can download it and install on physical device and emulator.
+You can download it and install on physical device or emulator.

 ## Troubleshooting